JarbasAl/LILACS/lilacs/blog/0-LILACS-memory.md

 | Python backend|	   SQL Alchemy|	OWLready|

-How do we discover and define a truth? if it comes from a trusted source we accept it!
+How do we discover and define a truth?

+if it comes from a trusted source we accept it!
+A trusted source can be user input, or mirroring dbpedia connections

+Further blog posts will explore how to generate possible truths in short term memory and ask the user about it before committing to long term memory

-We can check for inconsistencies with our reasoning engine and not allow additions until these are solved
+We can check for inconsistencies with our [reasoning engine]() and not allow additions to our world ontology until these are solved

 In case of inconsistent ontology, an OwlReadyInconsistentOntologyError is raised.